If you’re looking for medium dog breeds between 20 and 40 pounds, you are SO in luck!

 Medium Dog Breeds Between 20 and 40 Pounds

-Dogs are basically categorized into 4 sizes- small, medium, large and giant.
+Dogs are basically categorized into 4 sizes- small, medium, large, and giant.
+For reference sake, examples of these categories include:

 - a Pomeranian is a small dog breed